-For the last 11 months here at Wattsense we have been developing our Application Programming Interface (API) for software deployment in Building Management Systems (BMS).
-Our vision is to lower the global energy consumption by providing access for all developers looking to upgrade the code controlling building equipment.
+For the last 11 months here at Wattsense, we have been developing our Application Programming Interface (API) for software deployment in Building Management Systems (BMS).
+Our vision is to lower global energy consumption by providing access for all developers looking to upgrade the code-controlling building equipment.

 After a lot of hard work and even more cups of coffee, we started our beta launch this summer, and it's going great.
 Gearing up for our commercial release in January 2019, the Wattsense team is introducing a new visual identity and website.
 Check it out!

 Wattsense, as a name, combines Watt, the unit of power quantifying energy transfer, and the word sense, which refers to understanding and rationality.
 By linking these two concepts, we are describing our primary purpose, which is to reduce world energy consumption through the API-fication of buildings.
 Incorporating this concept into our logo was the responsibility of the graphic designer Vincent Gebel, who came up with the symbol of a lightning bolt between brackets as our main logomark.
 What does it represent?
 Glad you asked!
 Take a quick look at the design concept behind the new identity.